 7. Write your clear birth preferences

 Written birth preferences are a fabulous communication tool.
-You've likely never met your nurse before, so a written birth preference sheet is a great way to help them get to know you and the kind of birth you'd like very quickly.
+You've likely never met your labor and delivery nurse before, so a written birth preference sheet is a great way to help them get to know you and the kind of birth you'd like very quickly.

-It's not a contract or guarantee but helps you and your partner explore your options for the big day, as well as to access personalized care rather than standard hospital protocols, which may or may not be evidence-based.
+It's not a contract or guarantee, but writing out your preferred plan helps you and your partner explore your options for the big day, as well as to access personalized care rather than standard hospital protocols.

 8. Get your bump in the bath